scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 [TODO: insert commonly used description for Sommelier protocol and its advantages]

-Before continuing, it is very recommended to check out the Sommelier docs [here](https://sommelier-finance.gitbook.io/sommelier-documentation/introduction/what-is-sommelier).
+Before continuing, it is very recommended to check out the Sommelier docs [here](https://sommelier-finance.gitbook.io/sommelier-documentation/introduction/what-is-sommelier) and make sure you pass through the goals listed below.

-For this challenge, it is key to understand the notion of these features of the Sommelier protocol:

 ### 🥅 **3.3.1 Goals / Checks**

+For this part of the challenge, it is key to understand the notion of these features of the Sommelier protocol:

 - [ ] Can you explain the core concepts of `Registry`, `PriceRouter`, `Cellar`, and `Adaptor`?